dynamicstms365/meet-reynolds/SORA_VIDEO_PROMPTS_THREE_PERSPECTIVES.md

 ### **Scene 1: The Boardroom Infiltration (0-20 seconds)**
 **Visual:**
 A pristine corporate boardroom with five executives in expensive suits around a smart table.
 They're deep in serious discussion about market strategy.
-Suddenly, Reynolds TELEPORTS in wearing a business suit (but still with his mask) and sits down at the head of the table like he belongs there.
+Suddenly, REYNOLDS (the masked figure in red and black tactical suit with white eye patches) TELEPORTS in with sparkle effects, now wearing a business suit jacket over his tactical gear but still with his distinctive mask, and sits down at the head of the table like he belongs there.

-**Reynolds:** [to camera while executives stare in confusion] *"Oh hi!
+**Reynolds:** [to camera while executives stare in confusion, his white eye patches reflecting his amusement] *"Oh hi!
 I'm Reynolds, and these very important-looking people are supposed to represent YOUR executive team.
 Yes, your C-suite is about to get a lesson in architectural decision-making!"*

 **CEO:** "Excuse me, who are you and how did you get in here?"